Credit Card Frequently Asked Questions

-5. In Person: To make a credit card payment in person, visit us at one of our locations.
-Please note: payments made in person must generally be transferred from a BECU deposit account.
-Most BECU retail locations accept cash and check deposits through ATM machines only.
+To make a credit card payment in person, visit us at one of our locations.
+Please note: Payments made in person must generally be transferred from a BECU deposit account.
+Most BECU locations only accept cash and check deposits through ATMs.
 Our Everett and Tukwila Financial Centers provide full teller services.

-Cash advances can be requested using your credit card and PIN at any supported ATM machine.
-Note: BECU does not charge cash advance fees, but non-network ATM fees may apply.
-Alternatively, you may request a cash advance of $100 or more in person, over the phone, or through secure messaging within Online Banking.
-Cash advance requests exceeding $5,000 require a signature.
+Cash advances can be requested using your credit card and PIN at any supported ATM.
+Please note: BECU does not charge cash advance fees, but non-network ATM fees may apply.
+Alternatively, you may request a cash advance of $100 or more in person, over the phone, or through secure messaging in Online Banking or the mobile app.
+Cash-advance requests exceeding $5,000 require a signature.

-Automatic payments may only be set up from a BECU checking, savings*, or money market* account.
+You can set up automatic payments from a BECU checking, savings*, or money market* account.
 You may choose to pay either the minimum payment due or the statement balance.
-To request automatic payments on your credit card account, call us at 800.233.2328, send us a secure message in Online Banking or the BECU mobile app, or visit us at any of our locations.
+To set up automatic payments for your credit card account, call us at 800-233-2328, send us a secure message in Online Banking or the BECU mobile app, or visit any of our locations.

 To dispute a transaction on your credit card account, first attempt to resolve the issue with the merchant.
-If the merchant does not cooperate, call us at 800-233-2328, send us a secure message in Online Banking or the BECU mobile app, or visit us at any of our locations once the transaction has posted to your account.
+If the merchant does not cooperate, call us at 800-233-2328, send us a secure message in Online Banking or the BECU mobile app, or visit any of our locations after the transaction has posted to your account.
 A Cardholder Dispute Form may be required.
-Please note, transactions must be disputed within 60 days from the date you receive your statement.
+Please note: Transactions must be disputed within 60 days from the date you receive your statement.

 Yes, BECU credit cards currently support Google Pay, Samsung Pay, Apple Pay, Garmin Pay and Fitbit Pay.

-To set up Google Pay or Samsung Pay for the first time, make sure you are running Android OS 4.4 or higher and you have the app installed on your device.
-Once installed, open the app, tap next, and follow the on-screen instructions to activate the service.
+To set up Google Pay or Samsung Pay for the first time, make sure you are running Android OS 4.4 or higher and you have the BECU mobile app installed on your device.
+Once installed, open the app, tap Next, and follow the on-screen instructions to activate the service.

 To set up Apple Pay, ensure your device is running iOS 8.0 or higher.
 Open the Passbook application on your Apple device and follow the on-screen instructions to activate the service.

-Balance transfer requests may be submitted over the phone, in person, or through secure messaging within Online Banking.
+Balance transfer requests may be submitted over the phone, in person, or through secure message in Online Banking.
 In order to process your request, please have the following information available: